ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 an optional step value that moves the position from the start to the end.

-Filter expressions `?<expr>` select certain children of an object or array, as in:
+Filter expressions `?<logical-expr>` select certain children of an object or array, as in:

 ~~~~ JSONPath
 $.store.book[?@.price < 10].title